Could switching to a vegetarian diet cure my diabetes?

 A vegetarian diet probably won't cure your diabetes.
-But it may offer some benefits over a nonvegetarian diet — such as helping to better control your weight, reducing your risk of some diabetes-associated complications and possibly even making your body more responsive to insulin.
+But it may offer some benefits over a nonvegetarian diet.
+For example, it may help to better control your weight, reduce your risk of some diabetes-associated complications and make your body more responsive to insulin.

 There's no single vegetarian eating plan.
-For example, some allow dairy products while others don't allow any animal products (vegans).
+For example, some allow dairy products or eggs, while others don't allow any animal products (vegan).
 The benefits of a vegetarian diet depend on the type of diet you choose and the food choices you make when following the diet.
 For most, however, eating a vegetarian diet:

 - Promotes a healthy weight.
-Vegetarian diets are often lower in calories than are nonvegetarian diets, which can help with weight management.
-Also, people following a vegan diet tend to have lower body mass indexes (BMIs) than do people who follow a nonvegetarian diet.
+Vegetarian diets are often lower in calories than are nonvegetarian diets.
+This can help with weight management.
+Also, people following a vegetarian diet tend to have lower body mass indexes (BMIs) than do people who follow a nonvegetarian diet.
 A healthy body weight can improve blood sugar control and reduce your risk of diabetes complications.

 - Reduces your risk of cardiovascular disease.
 A strict vegan diet is cholesterol-free, low in saturated fat and usually high in soluble fiber.
-A low-fat vegetarian diet can reduce your risk of cardiovascular disease — a common complication of people who have diabetes.
+A low-fat vegetarian diet can reduce your risk of cardiovascular disease and high blood pressure.
+Cardiovascular disease is a common complication of people who have diabetes.

-If you're considering a vegetarian diet, it may be helpful to speak with a dietitian who can help you create an eating plan that provides all the necessary nutrients and the right number of calories to maintain a healthy weight.
+If you're considering a vegetarian diet, it may be helpful to speak with a nutrition specialist.
+He or she can help you create an eating plan that provides all the necessary nutrients and the right number of calories to maintain a healthy weight.
 As with any diet, it's important to stay within an appropriate calorie range to lose weight if that's your goal.

 M. Regina Castro, M.D.